Turtle Returns To Tavistock

 Decorative Chapel China

 Decorative chapel china belongs to a bygone age.
 Such china is rarely used today and has been replaced by cheaper plain crockery.
 In 2019, a large quantity of chapel china was donated to Tavistock Museum by The Tavistock Methodist Circuit.
-This china came from local chapels, many of which have now closed.
-The collection now on display at the museum reflects the important role of the Methodist Church within the local community.

 Victorian Police Truncheon